WebOrigami/docs/src/eg/intro.md

 }
 ```

-You can convert a YAML file to a plain object, then pass that to your `text` function:
+You can use the built-in `plain` function to convert a YAML file to a plain JavaScript object, then pass that to the sample `text` function:

 ```sh
 $ eg text plain greetings.yaml